-- You keep missing visits that you make to see your provider - You do not follow the care plan that you and your provider agree on - You do not follow the rules of DHMP.
-They are listed as your Member Responsibilities in this handbook. - You are abusive to your providers, other DHMP staff, or other DHMP members.
+- You keep missing appointments that you make to see your provider - You do not follow the care plan that you and your provider agree on - You do not follow the rules of DHMP.
+They are listed as your Member Responsibilities in this handbook - You are abusive to your providers, other DHMP staff, or other DHMP members.

 DHMP must give you one verbal warning before they can request to disenroll you for these reasons.
-If you keep acting in the same way, DHMP will send you a written warning.
+DHMP will also send you a written warning.
 The written warning will tell you the reason you are being warned.
 It will also tell you that you will be disenrolled from DHMP if you keep acting in the same way.